tesslins/cut_and_run/README.md

 * Full adaptive mobile site with swipe-through capability to move through routes
 * Migrate to PostGreSQL database (includes PostGIS for storing spatial data)
+* User ability to receive routes by e-mail and share route information on social media